 Crete has different local bus centers due to its size with the basic bus stations/centers being; Chania-Rethymno and Heraklio-Lasithi.
-These local bus services offer various bus routes that cover many touristic spots, both on the coastline and in the mainland.
-Bus ticket prices for single trip may start up to 1.80 Euros but it depends on the destination.
+These local bus services offer various bus routes that cover many touristic spots, both on the coastline and on the mainland.
+Bus ticket prices for a single trip may start up to 1.80 Euros but it depends on the destination.

 Find all the routes/schedules for KTEL Heraklio-Lasithi here.
 For KTEL Chania-Rethymno click here.

 Consult prices here for KTEL Chania-Rethymno and here for Heraklion-Lasithi.